Our leadership team

 He holds a Bachelor of Human Movement Studies from the University of Queensland, a Bachelor of Science (Physiotherapy) from Cumberland College of Health Sciences, a Master of Science from University College London and a Master of Health Administration from the University of New South Wales.

-Jane has led the delivery of multimillion-dollar IT system programs and projects, and established IT business support models that have enabled effective transition of services from project to service operations.
+Jane has led the delivery of multimillion-dollar HRIS system programs and projects and established effective IT business support models that have enabled effective transition of services from project to service operations for complex government and shared service organisations.